-- Soybean cyst nematode (SCN) is the leading cause of soybean yield losses in the U.S. Current effective control measures depend mainly on planting seed of resistant varieties and rotating soybeans with nonhost crops such as corn.
+- Soybean cyst nematode [SCN] is the leading cause of soybean yield losses in the U.S. Current effective control measures depend mainly on planting seed of resistant varieties and rotating soybeans with nonhost crops such as corn.
 However, approximately 95% of SCN-resistant varieties contain resistance genes from PI 88788, and the SCN has become or is becoming more virulent to varieties with this source of resistance.
-Thus, there is a need to find complementary strategies to control SCN virulence on soybeans and protect yield. - The goal of the study reported in the above article was to evaluate the impact of AMF on SCN cyst production, SCN juveniles in soybean roots, and SCN egg hatching.
-This was done under the objectives of 1) compare SCN
+Thus, there is a need to find complementary strategies to control SCN virulence on soybeans and protect yield. - The goal of the study was to evaluate the impact of AMF on SCN cyst production, SCN juveniles in soybean roots, and SCN egg hatching.
+This was done under the objectives of 1) compare SCN cyst production on soybeans inoculated with multiple species of AMF to those not inoculated (Expt.
+1), 2) compare SCN juvenile populations at 7 and 28 days after AMF inoculation on soybean roots with or without the AMF Funneliformis mosseae [Expt.
+2], and 3) determine if F. mosseae spores or spore exudates impact SCN egg hatching (Expt.
+3).

-- cyst production on soybeans inoculated with multiple species of AMF to those not inoculated (Expt.
-1), 2) compare SCN juvenile populations at 7 and 28 days after AMF inoculation on soybean roots with or without the AMF Funneliformis mosseae (Expt.
-2), and 3) determine if F. mosseae spores or spore exudates impact SCN egg hatching (Expt.
-3). - All studies were conducted using an SCN-susceptible variety grown in a greenhouse. - Expt.
+- All studies were conducted using an SCNsusceptible variety grown in a greenhouse. - Expt.
 1 results.
 All species of AMF had lower cyst numbers than the non-inoculated control, and the fewest cysts were produced on plants inoculated with F. mosseae. - Expt.
 2 results.
 At 7 days after planting, plants inoculated with F. mosseae had a lower number of juveniles than the non-AMF control plants.
-The AMF-inoculated plants also had a much lower number of cysts vs. the non-AMF plants. - Expt.
+The AMF-inoculated plants also had a much fewer number of cysts vs. the non-AMF plants. - Expt.
 3 results.
-By day 6 after incubation, the number of SCN juveniles on inoculated plants was lower by 27% and 62% for spores and exudates, respectively, compared to the control without F. mosseae. - These results indicate that AMF can disrupt SCN reproduction, SCN suppression occurred early in the interaction between the fungi and SCN, and AMF spores and spore exudates had a direct effect on SCN by reducing egg hatching.
-The spore exudates suppressed egg hatching more than the presence of spores alone. - The authors concluded that increasing the predictability, efficiency, and deliverability of AMF to soybean fields with high populations of SCN could provide a complementary tool for a more sustainable and effective management of SCN. - Click here for a Univ. of Illinois summary of this research that includes quotes from the authors.
+By day 6 after incubation, the number of SCN juveniles on inoculated plants was lower by 27% and 62% for spores and exudates, respectively, compared to the control without F. mosseae. - These results indicate that 1) AMF can disrupt SCN reproduction, 2) SCN suppression occurred early in the interaction between the fungi and SCN, and 3) AMF spores and spore exudates had a direct effect on SCN by reducing egg hatching.
+The spore exudates suppressed egg hatching more than the presence of spores alone. - The authors concluded that increasing the predictability, efficiency, and deliverability of AMF to soybean fields with high populations of SCN could provide a complementary tool for a more sustainable and effective management of SCN.